Salvoxia/immich-folder-album-creator/README.md

   -k, --insecure        Pass to ignore SSL verification (default: False) -i IGNORE, --ignore IGNORE
                         Use either literals or glob-like patterns to ignore assets for album name creation.
 This filter is evaluated after any values passed with --path-filter.
 May be specified multiple times. (default: None)
+--ignore-regex IGNORE_REGEX
+                      Use regular expressions to ignore assets from album name creation.
+If an asset's path after the root path is matching the regular expression, it is ignored.
+This filter is evaluated after any values passed with --path-filter or --path-filter-regex.
+May be specified multiple times.
+                      (default: None)
   -m {CREATE,CLEANUP,DELETE_ALL}, --mode {CREATE,CLEANUP,DELETE_ALL}
                         Mode for the script to run with.
 CREATE = Create albums based on folder names and provided arguments; CLEANUP = Create album names based on current images and script arguments, but delete albums if they exist;
                         DELETE_ALL = Delete all albums.
 If the mode is anything but CREATE, --unattended does not have any effect.
 Only performs deletion if -d/--delete-confirm option is set, otherwise only performs a dry-run. (default: